google/trillian/docs/howto/freeze_a_ct_log.md

 ## Prerequisites

-Some of the tools and metrics that will be used were only added recently.
-Before starting ensure that your server is upgraded to a release built from code corresponding to at least the commit tagged `v1.0.8`.
+Some of the tools and metrics that will be used were added in the `v1.0.8` release.
+Ensure that your have upgraded to this release or later.
+If using MySQL storage ensure that the database schema is updated to at least that of `v1.0.8`.

-The `log_signer` process(es) must be exporting metrics.
+The `log_signer` process(es) must be exporting metrics so the queue state and sequencing can be monitored to [check](#monitor-queue--integration) that all pending entries have been integrated.
 Check that their `--http_endpoint` flag is set to an appropriate value.
-If it's empty then update the configuration and restart them before proceeding.
+If it's empty then update the configuration appropriately and restart them before proceeding.

 ## Preparation